 2. Records held at The National Archives

-The National Archives has written many research guides describing sources for imperial and commonwealth history including guides on the Colonial Office, Foreign Office, and Dominions Office as well as a guide called Government Gazettes of the British Empire and Commonwealth.
+The National Archives also has written many research guides describing sources for imperial and commonwealth history including guides on the Colonial Office, Foreign Office, and Dominions Office as well as a guide called Colonies and dependencies: further research.

 4. Accessions to repositories

 Each year The National Archives contacts approximately 250 of the major collecting institutions in the British Isles in order to discover which major and unusual accessions have been received.
-This information is added to the indexes to the National Register of Archives (NRA).
+This information is added to Discovery, our catalogue.
 It is also edited and used to produce thematic digests, including one relating to Imperial and Commonwealth history.
 The digests are made available online and distributed for publication in a number of learned journals and newsletters.
 Further information about accessions is available on our website.

 5. Relevant repositories